wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/010_what_is_it.rst

    :depth: 10

 One of the most certain ways to secure hosts is by reducing their vulnerability surface.
-That process is commonly known as hardening, and configuration assessment is an effective way to determine where hosts might have their attack surface reduced.
+That process is commonly known as hardening, and configuration assessment is an effective way to determine opportunities where hosts could have their attack surface reduced, and here is where SCA comes into play.

-The SCA module performs scans using policy files in order to discover exposures or misconfigurations in monitored hosts.
+SCA performs scans in order to discover exposures or misconfigurations in monitored hosts.
+Those scans assess the configuration of the hosts by means of policy files, that contains rules to be tested against the actual configuration of host.
-For example, it could determine if it is necessary to change password configuration, remove unnecessary software, and disable or remove of unnecessary services among others assessments.
+For example, SCA could assess whether it is necessary to change password related configuration, remove unnecessary software, disable unnecessary services, or audit the TCP/IP stack configuration.
-The target of those policies can be an Operating System such as Debian or Windows, or a particular software such as the SSH server.

 Policies for the SCA module are written in YAML format.
-Format that was chosen due having human readability in mind, which allows users to quickly understand and write their own policies or extend the existing ones to fit their needs.
+This that was chosen due having human readability in mind, which allows users to quickly understand and write their own policies or extend the existing ones to fit their needs.

-Wazuh is distributed with a set of policies, most of them based on the CIS benchmarks, a well establish standard for host hardening.
+Furthermore, Wazuh is distributed with a set of policies, most of them based on the CIS benchmarks, a well establish standard for host hardening.

 Overview of an SCA check
 ----------------------------------

 Each check comprises some metadata information, a description of the purpose of the check, and its logical description (fields **condition** and **rules**).
 On its metadata, it can contain an optional **compliance** field used to specify if the check is relevant to any compliance specifications, and to which.
-Most of Wazuh policies, specially CIS policies, already have their
-CIS and PCI-DSS controls mapped.
+Most of Wazuh policies, specially CIS policies, already have their CIS and PCI-DSS controls mapped.
 See an example :ref:`example<check_overview>` below.

 .. code-block:: yaml